Overview

 - Docs: Google Docs

 Each importer reads the source's native export and uses AI to convert pages and databases into the right Taskade primitives.
-See the full list at /learn/import.
+See the full Import Guide for the supported sources.

 Two calendar surfaces, different jobs: